Unveiling the thermal transport properties of Biphenylene nanotubes: A molecular dynamics study: Results and discussion

 In order to verify the accuracy of the optimized Tersoff potential for describing the atomic bonding structure of BPN, we calculated its phonon dispersion. \autoref{fig:phonon-dispersion-sheet} presents the results along high-symmetry points of the Brillouin zone, using the 6-atom unit cell from \autoref{fig:nanotubes}a.
 The absence of phonon modes with negative (imaginary) frequencies confirms the stability of the BPN crystal structure under the chosen potential.
 Among the three acoustic phonon modes, the in-plane modes (longitudinal (LA) and transverse (TA)) exhibit linear dispersions, while the out-of-plane mode (flexural (ZA)) shows a quadratic dispersion around the $\Gamma$ point.
 The optical branches display relatively flat dispersions, indicating small group velocities and minimal contribution to thermal transport.
 Furthermore, the presence of high-frequency modes ($\sim\SI{50}{\tera\hertz}$), similar to graphene~\cite{Zou2016}, reflects the strong $\mathrm{sp^2}$ bonds between carbon atoms in the BPN structure.

 Although the phonon dispersion of the planar BPN already provides evidence of structural stability and accurate description of atomic bonding modeled by the optimized Tersoff potential, additional validation through phonon dispersion in BPNNTs is shown in \autoref{fig:band_compare}.
 The phonon dispersion of BPNNTs exhibits similar characteristics to the planar sheet, with the absence of imaginary frequencies confirming structural stability in the rolled configuration as well.
-The preservation of high-frequency optical modes ($\sim\SI{50}{\tera\hertz}$) in the BPNNTs dispersion further demonstrates that the optimized Tersoff potential accurately captures the intrinsic bond stiffness characteristic of the these structures.
+Additionally, due to the circular symmetry of the BPNNTs, the TA mode remains doubly degenerate.
+Consequently, four acoustic modes are present in BPNNTs, namely, two TA modes, one twisting (TW) mode, and one LA mode.
+Among the optical phonon branches, the transverse optical (TO) mode and the radial breathing (RB) mode emerge near the $\Gamma$ point at approximately \SI{0.2}{\tera\hertz} and \SI{10}{\tera\hertz}, respectively, consistent with observations in SWCNTs and graphyne nanotubes (GNTs)~\cite{Chen2017}.
+Furthermore, the preservation of high-frequency optical modes ($\sim\SI{50}{\tera\hertz}$) in the BPNNTs dispersion further demonstrates that the optimized Tersoff potential accurately captures the intrinsic bond stiffness characteristic of the these structures.
 As a result, the agreement between phonon dispersions of both planar and tubular configurations underscores the versatility and reliability of the potential in describing BPN-based nanostructures.